CfRadar/NovaCPP/README.md

 ---

-## 🧩 4.
-Frontend HTML Directives
+### Frontend HTML Directives

-While you write your UI in C++, the HTML you generate must use specific NovaCPP attributes to trigger the JavaScript engine.
+While you write your UI in C++, the HTML you generate must use specific NovaCPP attributes to trigger the JavaScript engine:
 * **`nova-link`**: Add this to any `<a>` tag to enable instantaneous SPA routing without a page reload.
   ```html
   <a href="/about" nova-link>About Us</a>